Scene from the production The Grand Duchess of Gerolstein

 Opera

 The Grand Duchess of Gerolstein loves men in smart uniforms.
 Although her duchy is really much too insignificant to get caught up in war, the Grand Duchess loves to blow the trumpet to ready her strapping soldiers for attack.
+She is particularly fond of the simple soldier Fritz, whom she quickly promotes from private to general – but, just as fast, he slips back down the ducal career ladder.

 Opera-bouffe in three acts